 Here you will meet up with locals eager to practice their English and you will engage in a half-and-half conversation speaking both Spanish and English at intervals.

 These are great opportunities to meet new faces and practices conjugations.
-Perhaps one of the best known language exchanges is in the Wandering Paisa hostel every week.
+Perhaps one of the best-known language exchanges is in the Wandering Paisa hostel every week.
+But check out Facebook Events for plenty more opportunities throughout the city.

 I’ve heard mixed opinions about the university language classes, both by people who found them to be a comprehensive solution that helped them learn Spanish over a year, to those who found the curriculum and structure to be too confining.